 The Company has a dedicated Investor Relations ("IR") team which focuses on maintaining frequent interactions with the investment community in the form of meetings, investor roadshows, conference calls and results briefings.
-During the financial year under review, the IR team engaged close to 150 Singapore and foreign investors via video or audio conference calls.
+During the financial year under review, the IR team engaged close to 100 Singapore and foreign investors via conference calls and/or meetings.